Nishanta “Nishi” Rajakaruna, Ph.D

 Professional Experience:

-• Professor of Botany, College of the Atlantic, Bar Harbor, Maine 2004-2008
+• Professor of Botany, College of the Atlantic, Bar Harbor, Maine 2004-2008; 2010-current

 • Postdoctoral Fellow, Department of Biological Sciences, Stanford University, Stanford, California 2003-2004